 It had been the trend for lesbians to wear their promise and commitment rings on their right hand.
 However, nowadays nearly all lesbians are wearing their promise and commitment rings on the wedding finger of their left hand.

-Should you surprise your partner with a commitment or promise ring?
+Should you surprise your partner with a promise ring?

 (In other words, should it be a surprise, like an engagement ring?)

-Unlike an engagement ring, which you ‘spring’ on your lover as a surprise, buying your commitment or promise ring can be a shared experience.
-You can sit down together and choose the rings you want.
+Unlike an engagement ring, which you ‘spring’ on your lover as a surprise, buying your commitment or promise ring is more often a shared experience.
+Sit down together and choose the rings you want.

 Should you buy matching commitment rings?

 When it comes to lesbian promise and commitment rings, most couples choose rings that are exactly the same, or very similar in design or material.
 The matching promise rings show the world that you are connected, and that you belong together.
 You’ll be surprised at how many people will notice your matching rings.

 For example, a popular choice for promise rings is this titanium ring with hammered rose gold from Love and Pride (shown right).